-Canal Saint-Martin also describes an up-and-coming neighborhood filled with younger Parisians who are attracted to the cheaper rents, la branché (that's trendy in French ), the restaurant scene, and the canal itself.
-This happening quartier straddles the canal in the 10th and 11th Arrondissements, from the border of the 3rd Arrondissement over to Père Lachaise Cemetery.
-The streets spreading east and west of the canal are peppered with cafes, ethnic restaurants, and old favorites like Le Verre Volé, Chez Prune, and Hotel du Nord.
+Canal Saint-Martin is a trending neighborhood filled with younger Parisians who are attracted to the cheaper rents, la branché (that's trendy in French ), the restaurant scene, and the canal itself.
+This happening quartier straddles the canal in the 10th and 11th Arrondissements; the streets spreading east and west of the canal are peppered with cafes, ethnic restaurants, and old favorites like Le Verre Volé, Chez Prune, and Hotel du Nord.

 • January... |